Dr Katharine Dommett

 Room: 211, Elmfield Building

-Kate is currently the holder of an ESRC Future Leaders award for a project entitled 'Renewing Party Politics?
+I am currently the holder of an ESRC Future Leaders award for a project entitled 'Renewing Party Politics?
 Digital Innovations in Political Campaigning'.
-Focusing on UK political parties the project examines how parties are using digital technology to connect with citizens.
-It also generates new data on public attitudes towards these innovations, exploring their capacity to link citizens to the state and address the sense of disconnect between parties and the public.
+Focusing on UK political parties, the project examines how parties are using digital technology to connect with citizens.
+It also generates new data on public attitudes towards parties, looking at what citizens want from these organisations today.

-Kate has a range of media experience and has featured on BBC Radio 5Live, France 24, ITV Calendar, BBC Radio Wales and in the New Statesman and is happy to accept media requests.
+I have a range of media experience and have featured on BBC Radio 5Live, France 24, ITV Calendar, BBC Radio Wales and in the New Statesman and am happy to accept media requests.

 My teaching philosophy is based on a belief in the value of curiosity.
 University offers students the chance to learn in a completely different way to school and college.
 Rather than being focused on the answers for exams and assessment, University allows us to develop our own thinking.
 I encourage my students to explore the way that they view the world, considering which side of political conflicts they stand, why they hold those positions, and why they might be right or wrong.
 Politics is about passion, conflict and ideas and I use my lectures and seminars to encourage students to explore their own opinions, discover new ideas and be curious about the way they world is run.